akeneo/pim-helpcenter/content/md/imports-exports/monitor-jobs.md

 ![Process tracker search filters](../img/Exports_Process-Tracker-search-filters.png)

-# How to stop a job?
+# How to stop your jobs?

 If you launched a job by error, or for any other reason, it is possible to stop an ongoing job.
-To do so, there is different ways.
+To do so, there is different ways described below.

 :::info
 The ability to stop a job is defined at the role-level.
-Please read our [Interface and actions accesses](manage-the-interface-and-actions-accesses.html) documentation for more information.
+Please read our [Interface and actions accesses](manage-the-interface-and-actions-accesses.html#rights-on-system-pages) documentation for more information.
 :::

 ## Stoppping a job from the Dashboard